Capricorn: Mastery, Integrity, and Purpose

 10th House / Cardinal Earth / Ruled by Saturn / Yin Expression

 Capricorn and the 10th house embody the “boss energy” of the zodiac wheel.
 This archetype calls on us to grow up, get serious, and take responsibility for our lives.
-Often associated with being a parent, proprietor, or decision-maker, Capricorn represents authority figures.
-This includes the authority or sense of power that we possess within ourselves.
+Often associated with being a parent, proprietor, or decision-maker, Capricorn represents authority figures, including the authority we possess within ourselves.
 No matter how it shows up, Capricorn asks us to choose a goal and put in the hard work, slowly and over time, so that we can learn discipline, cultivate a purpose, and achieve mastery.

 Associated with the earth element, Capricorn desires practicality, efficiency, and structure.
-Its focus is usually channeled toward building a career, accomplishing long-term projects, and gaining social status.
-Capricorn can indeed be very ambitious, capable, and exude a sense of power around them.
-However, its downfall is becoming overly fixated on success, losing touch with the softer and more playful parts of itself in the process.
+Their focus is usually channeled toward building a career, accomplishing long-term projects, and gaining social status.
+Capricorn can indeed be very capable and exude a sense of power around them, however, their downfall is becoming overly fixated on success, losing touch with the softer and more playful parts of themself in the process.

 Something that helps Capricorn stay in alignment is to “walk their talk,” or act with integrity.
 To Capricorn, integrity means aligning their actions with a set of values and a moral code.
 Integrity is doing what you know is right, even if it’s difficult.
 Unfortunately, whether it’s in politics, business, or parenting, we often see a lack of integrity in the Capricorn areas of the world.
 And usually, when someone acts without integrity, other people suffer as a consequence.